 Parents’ Liability in Accidents Involving a Minor Driver

-The risk of car accidents in The Village or, car accidents in Ocala, or in Florida in general in is higher for teenagers than any other age group.
+The risk of car accidents in The Villages or car accidents in Ocala (or in Florida in general) is higher for teenagers than any other age group.
 In 2017, 3,255 teen drivers were involved in fatal car accidents in the United States.
 In 2013 only, 371,645 people were injured and 2,927 died as a consequence of car accidents involving a teen driver.
 This includes drivers, passengers, and pedestrians as well as occupants of another vehicle.

 This higher rate of risk is attributed to several factors.
 Statistics show that the main reasons for this higher rate of risk are inexperience, speeding, drinking and driving, and distractions such as the use of cell phones.